fkooman/php-lib-crypto/README.md

 A simple symmetric encryption and decryption library using secure hashes with zero configuration.

+In the future an asymmetric (public key) class may be added.

+# Use Cases
+A number of use cases:
+* safely store data in a (remote) database
+* use it for authorization and access tokens in e.g. an OAuth server requiring no token storage database
+* communicate securely between two parties where keys have already been exchanged in a secure way out of band

 # API
 The API is very simple.
 The constructor takes two arguments.
 The encryption and signing key.
 The keys need to be 128 bit or 16 bytes.